 Thiruvananthapuram Sree Padmanabhaswamy temple is located at Thiruvananthapuram Alias Trivandrum (old name for the city) in the capital city of Kerala state in India.

-Sree Padmanabhaswamy temple is accessible by train, road and flight.
+Sree Padmanabhaswamy temple is accessible by railway, road, and flight.
 Thiruvananthapuram International airport is the nearest airport.
 Thiruvananthapuram Central railway station is the nearest railway station to the temple.
 Being the capital of Kerala, it is well connected to all major cities of India.

 Recent Treasure findings at Thiruvananthapuram Sree Padmanabhaswamy temple